OpenTranslationBible/open-bible/en-GB/18.Job/md/job-14.md

 ## Job 14:9

-> At the scent of water it will flourish
+> At the scent of water, it will thrive
-> And produce sprigs like a plant.
+> And send out branches like a young plant.

 ## Job 14:10

-> But a man dies and lies prostrate;
+> But when a person dies and lies low,
-> A person passes away, and where is he?
+> A person passes away, and where are they?

 ## Job 14:11

-> As water evaporates from the sea,
+> As water vanishes from the sea,
-> And a river becomes parched and dried up,
+> And a river becomes dry and parched,

 ## Job 14:12

-> So a man lies down and does not rise.
+> So people lie down and do not rise.
-> Until the heavens no longer exist,
+> Until the heavens are no more,
-> He will not awake nor be woken from his sleep.
+> They will not awaken nor be roused from their slumber.

 ---

 ## Job 14:13

 > “Oh that You would hide me in Sheol,
-> That You would conceal me until Your wrath returns to You,
+> That You would conceal me until Your anger subsides,
-> That You would set a limit for me and remember me!
+> That You would set a time for me and remember me!

 ## Job 14:14

-> If a man dies, will he live again?
+> If a person dies, will they live again?
-> All the days of my struggle I will wait
+> All the days of my hardship I will wait
-> Until my relief comes.
+> Until my renewal comes.

 ## Job 14:15

 > You will call, and I will answer You;
-> You will long for the work of Your hands.
+> You will yearn for the work of Your hands.

 ## Job 14:16

-> For now You number my steps,
+> For now You count my steps,
-> You do not observe my sin.
+> You do not watch over my sin.

 ## Job 14:17

-> My wrongdoing is sealed up in a bag,
+> My transgression is sealed up in a bag,
-> And You cover over my guilt.
+> And You cover over my iniquity.

 ---